The state of the union, according to President Biden’s worried supporters

 “I obviously voted for him because we need to change in this country,” she said.
 “I don’t regret my vote.
 I just feel like it could be doing a little better to help us middle-class people.”

 She has mixed feelings on how Biden has tried to pull the nation out of the pandemic.
-She got vaccinated but disagrees with Biden’s push to mandate the vaccine by employers and require masking in public places because “I don’t think you should force anybody,” she said.
+She got vaccinated but disagrees with Biden’s push to mandate the vaccine in certain workplaces and require masking in public places, because “I don’t think you should force anybody,” she said.

 Mejia supports U.S. involvement in Ukraine, including deployment of troops.